 - Hard water doesn't form foam quickly, forcing you to use more soap.
 Besides, it leaves spots and stains on your clothes and kitchen utensils.

-Installing a water filter works as a water softener, allowing you to remove unwanted mineral substances in hard water.
-In the end, your filtered tap water will be safer water for drinking and other household needs such as cleaning.
+The task of a water filter is to remove unseen and unwanted substances in your water.
+In the end, your filtered tap water will be safer for drinking.

 What Does A Water Filter Remove?